 Managed care often feels like a taboo subject within the healthcare industry.
 Why?
 Because traditional managed care failed.
 Through HMOs and PPOs, it promised to improve outcomes and decrease costs, but it was unable to accomplish either goal.

 Despite its failure, the promise of managed care is still good.
 Improving outcomes and decreasing costs is a meaningful goal that benefits every stakeholder in the healthcare industry, including payers, employers, and their members.
 But, a new approach is needed to actually make it happen.

 But why did the old system fail?
-And why is care coordination the reboot we need to fulfill the promises managed care never could?
+And why is care coordination the reboot we need to fulfill the promises that managed care never could?

 The Old Model: Managed Care

-This type of control, all in the name of cost savings, was little more than a Band-Aid fix.
-And it could never address the root cause of people’s bad health, poor lifestyle choices.
-In fact, it actually prevented people from getting the care they needed, when they needed it because of:
+This type of control, all in the name of cost savings, was little more than a quick fix.
+It was incapable of addressing the root causes of many people’s poor health — their lifestyle choices.

 The New Model: Coordinated Care

-Integrated Health Coaching
+2) Integrated Health Coaching and Longer Appointment Times

 Care teams at Vera on-site care centers are trained in behavior change practices that empower patients to take ownership of their health.
 Vera whole health coaches are embedded into each team, because their work is key to unlocking meaningful change for members, helping them improve their satisfaction, productivity, and quality of life.